GeneralDoughnut0025/PYTHON/README.md

 # PYTHON
 This repository contains my Python projects, including data analysis, plots and simulations that are realted to my Engineering background.

-For a quick overview of my Python projects, please check
+For a quick overview of my Python projects, please check: [Download the project preview document][Uploading python.pdf…]

 The work in this repository includes:
 - HEAT TRANSFER ON 1D OBJECT